edo9300/unlaunch-installer/README.md

 The Nintendo DSi's stage2 has a failsafe where it will load a backup launcher (HNAA) if it can't find the real one (eg. missing, corrupted), even on retail consoles.

-Whereas the official unlaunch installer appends itself to the tmd of the primary launcher (thus leaving the console bricked in case of failed install uninstall), the safe unlaunch installer takes advantage of this feature by installing unlaunch to the backup launcher.
+The official installer will append itself to the tmd of the "real" launcher.
+This leaves the console bricked in case of failed install or uninstall (since the backup launcher doesn't exist, stage2 can't save you).
+The safe unlaunch installer takes advantage of this feature by installing unlaunch to the backup launcher.
-To make then stage2 actually load unlaunch from the backup launcher, the main TMD is "broken" by only changing a byte in it so that it skips it and loads the exploited one from the backup.
+The official launcher's TMD is "broken" by changing a byte, making stage2 load unlaunch in the backup launcher.

-This is safer than normal unlaunch installs because as long as the main TMD isn't touched, the system can't be bricked by those operations (apart from total nand failure), and the moment the main TMD is tampered with, unlaunch is already there as fallback in case of errors.
+This is safer than normal unlaunch installs because as long as the main TMD isn't touched, the system can't be bricked by those operations (apart from total nand failure), and when the main TMD is tampered with, unlaunch is already there as fallback in case of errors.
-Reverting this operation (thus uninstalling unlaunch) is also safer as this program only has to restore that previously changed byte to restore the main TMD, this allows to keep backup unlaunch "installed" as general brick protection since it won't interfere with the system.
+Uninstalling is also safer as this program only has to restore that previously changed byte to restore the main TMD.
+This allows to keep backup unlaunch "installed" as general brick protection since it won't interfere with the system.
+As a bonus, if you sell/trade you console in the future and the new owner uses the official installer, they'll be protected from bricks.

 ## Credits
 - [DevkitPro](https://devkitpro.org/): devkitARM and libnds